bethanyann/digital-garden/docs/Professional Development Reading List/reading-list.md

 ---
 sidebar_position: 1
-id: book-list
+id: reading-list
-title: Book List
+title: Reading List
 ---
+## Categories

 ### Personal Growth

 1. "Hell Yeah or No" by Derek Sivers
     - This book challenges you to focus on the things that truly matter by saying yes to your passions and no to everything else

 2. "Atomic Habits" by James Clear

 3. "Show Your Work" by Austin Kleon
     - This book teaches you how to share your creative process, build an audience and embrace vulnerability in your work

-4. "Crucial Conversations" by Patterson, Grenny, McMillian & Swizler
+✅ "Crucial Conversations" by Patterson, Grenny, McMillian & Swizler

 5. "Influencer" by Brittany Hennessy

-6. "How to Win Friends & Influence People"
+6. "How to Win Friends & Influence People" by Dale Carnegie

 7. "Radical Candor" by Kim Scott

-8. "The Emotionally Intelligent Office"
+8. "The Emotionally Intelligent Office" by The School of Life

-9. "The One Minute Manager"
+9. "The One Minute Manager" by Kenneth H. Blanchard

-10. "The Good Enough Job"
+10. "The Good Enough Job" by Simone Stolzoff

-11. "How to Do Nothing"
+11. "How to Do Nothing" by Jenny Odell

-12. "Work Won't Love You Back"
+12. "Work Won't Love You Back" by sarah Jaffe

 13. "The Art of Community" by Charles H. Vogl
     - Seven Principles for Belonging

 14. "Self-Advocacy: Your Guide to Getting What You Deserve at Work" by Shailvi Wakhlu

+15. "Don't Make Me Think" by Steve Krug

 ### Software Engineering Management